Installing & Setting up the Symfony Framework

 public/check.php.
 Run the first one in the command

 console and the second one in the browser.
 This is needed because PHP can define

 a different configuration for both the command console and the web server, so

 Once you've fixed all the reported issues, uninstall the requirements checker:

 Updating Symfony Applications¶

-Updating those libraries frequently is a good practice to prevent bugs and
+Updating those libraries frequently is a good practice to fix bugs and prevent

 security vulnerabilities.
 Execute the